SM9276/Plexos_AI/README.md

     ollama run llama3.1
 ### Second Step: Gather Data
-In my other repository there is a script that scrapes the PLEXOS help website to gather background data about the program.
-Make a Folder/Directory in the project, in this script we call it Extracted_Data
+Create a folder/directory named Extracted_Data, place all the files you want to train your LLM on in this case, we will be using well documented PLEXOS API code.

 ### Third Step: RAG Script
 Install the following dependencies